COSC3020/graph-search-tesla-a-n/README.md

 other exercises.
 Your tests must check the correctness of the result of running the function and run automatically when you commit through a GitHub action.

+DFS explores as far as possible along each branch before backtracking

+Using an adjacency list where:
+    - keys are nodes
+    - values are arrays of neighbors
+    - use recursion for DFS travel to use call stack

+Start at startNode, mark each visited using a set, explore deeper for neighbors not visited yet, track with traversal, target aquired; return complete path

+If a branch that doesn't have the target is explored, backtrack and remove node from path

+Possible edge cases:
+    - if start and end at same node, return [startNode]
+    - if no path from start to target, ret null arr
+    - if either node not in graph, ret null arr

 ## Runtime Analysis

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+Aiming for:
+    + each node visited once, $\Theta(V)$
+    + examine each node's edges, $\Theta(E)$
+    + visited set ops average to $\Theta(1)$
+    + Path made takes $\Theta(V)$

 ## Bonus